MinglangQiao/pytorch-rsdnet-sor/README.md

 - [ ] Recover the original image size as input
 - [ ] performance comparison of pytorch and caffe version
 - [ ] Training code in pytorch

+## Results
+The results of the pytorch-rsdnet could be download from xx.

+## Details
+* Inter layer in

 ## Reference
 [1] [islamamirul/rsdnet](https://github.com/islamamirul/rsdnet) \